 Pricing

-At $1,899 (minus $100 with my code PH100), this is a very expensive pickleball machine.
+At $1,899 (minus $100 with my code PH100), this might seem like an expensive pickleball machine.
 Yet it's always sold out, so clearly lots of players find it worth the price tag.
+It's also cheaper than many of its competitors (the Titan ACE, Spinshot, and SIMON X).

 Personally, I think this is 100% worth the investment if you have the money and you want to improve your game.
 Since it's so wide-ranging in its features and drills, it's suitable for any player from beginner to pro.

 That said, I wouldn't recommend it to everyone.
 If you don't have the budget or are more of a rec player, there are some great pickleball machines at a lower price point.
-The Furlihong Starter Kit, for example, is a great cheap option at $200.
+The Furlihong Starter Kit, for example, is a great cheap option at $200 while the Pickleball Tutor Plus is a great mid-range choice at $1,259.

 If you're serious about pickleball, though, I think you'll get a lot out of the Erne.